skilld-labs/go-odoo/README.md

 Core models are `ir_model.go` and `ir_model_fields.go` since there are used to generate models.

-It is **highly recommanded** to not remove them, since you would not be able to generate models again.
+It is **highly recommended** to not remove them, since you would not be able to generate models again.

-#### Custom skilld-labs models
+#### Custom models

-All other models (not core one) are specific to skilld-labs usage.
-They use our own odoo instance which is **version 11**. (note that models structure changed between odoo major versions).

-If you're ok to work with those models, you can use this library instance, if not you should fork the repository and generate you own models by following steps above.
+This fork only updates selected models to Odoo 17 and may not cater to all models.
+Forking the original repository is recommended.

 ### Enjoy coding!